Skip to main content

 State Licensed

-Live Again Detox is licensed by the Tennessee Department of Mental Health & Substance Abuse Services, ensuring compliance with state regulations for safe, ethical, and effective addiction treatment.
+Live Again Detox is licensed by the Tennessee Department of Mental Health & Substance Abuse Services, ensuring safe and ethical care.

 The Joint Commission